palmdong/MMSR/README.md

 # MMSR
-[Jul 5] We thank the reviewers from ECCV2022 and CVPR2022 for their suggestions to our paper.
+[Jul 5] We thank anonymous reviewers from ECCV2022 and CVPR2022 for their suggestions to our paper.
 Updating.

 <div align=center>
 <img src="https://github.com/palmdong/MMSR/blob/main/result_example.png" width="688">